dependabot/dependabot-core/README.md

 Dependabot Core is a collection of packages for automating dependency updating in Ruby, JavaScript, Python, PHP, Elixir, Elm, Go, Rust, Java and .NET.
-It can also update git submodules, Docker files and Terraform files.
+It can also update git submodules, Docker files, and Terraform files.
 Highlights include:

 - Logic to check for the latest version of a dependency *that's resolvable given